LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 The following file diagrams are supported:

-- file loading dependency diagrams showing which files load other files
+- file loading dependency diagrams showing which files load or include other files
 - file dependency diagrams showing which files contain entities with references to entities defined in other files